Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 She helped me to move.

-Both are understandable.
-In US English, the shorter form often sounds more natural in casual use.
+In everyday American English, the shorter version often sounds more natural:

 Key Differences At A Glance